icedragon668/Restart/README.md

 !
 ToDo: decipher and DIY a bootstrap navbar
 <!-- from Navbar and Media Queries 23rd 9 2019
     I should very much like to design my own navbar from the ground up Ditto to "pop-ups", whose name I have forgotten.
-    It's good to read through the bootstrap css as linked in the source.
+(24/9/19: modal) It's good to read through the bootstrap css as linked in the source.
 I find that more valuable than the actual documentation.

     Media Queries are straight forward, if not easy to fully implement across multiple devices.